|

 though it's not the preferred method of transport, it's OK to lay a

-refrig down for moving, even new R134a systems, if you pay close
+refrig down for moving, even a R134a system, if you pay close

 attention to the refrigerant lines.